PGScatalog/pgsc_calc/docs/explanation/output.rst

 ``match/``
 ----------

-This directory contains information about the matching of scoring file variants to the genotyping data (samplesets).
+This directory contains information about the matching of scoring file variants to your genotyping data (sampleset).
 First a summary file (also displayed in the report) details whether each scoring file passes the minimum variant matching threshold, and the types of variants that were included in the score:

 .. list-table:: ``[sampleset]_summary.csv`` metadata
     :widths: 20, 20, 60